vishalicious213/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive: fixed layouts at specific breakpoints
+Responsive: responsive units that change configuration based on screen width

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first: design from biggest screen and cascade down to smallest screen, subtracting or moving elements to fit smaller sizes.
+Uses maximum width for breakpoints.
+Mobile first: design from smallest screen to larger ones, adding elements and growing them as needed.
+Uses minimum width for breakpoints.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It mirrors medium-sized fonts

 4. How would you describe preprocessing to someone new to CSS?

+It adds new functionality to CSS.
+Its a lot like programming, with variables and function-like features.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favorite concept: Adding new functionality that lets the page be more dynamic w/o needing to use JavaScript

+Most trouble: Remembering all of the new features

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.